 “Those folks at Houghton Mills must be shitting in their goddamn shoes,” Hill told The Black Sheep.
 “Listen, we’ve been doing things at McGraw Hill that aren’t likely to change even after I’m long gone.
 Listen up, kids: Everywhere you turn, I fucking own you.
 If you want to take Intro to American Literature, you get on your knees and ask McGraw Hill for permission.
 When you sleep and dream of a world without McGraw Hill, McGraw Hill stands above you with a hardcover edition of Principles of Economics waiting to bust your skull in.”

-Before boarding a plane, Hill reportedly threw a lit cigar into a pile of wood prior to laughing manically as a fire spread across the dry exposed land, killing several dozen residents and displacing thousands, according to sources on the ground.
+During his first few hours on the ground, Hill reportedly threw a lit cigar into a pile of wood prior to laughing manically as a fire spread across the dry exposed land, killing several dozen residents and displacing thousands, according to sources on the ground.